sfornal/heweb19-inn1/src/site/slides/slide-04.md

 ---
 title: slide 04
-color: orange
+color: blue
 type: general
 ---
 ### A Bad Service Worker

-Be careful!
+* Be careful!

-A poorly written service worker will mess things up.
+* A poorly written service worker will mess things up

-Only deploy to production when you know it's fully tested.
+* Only deploy to production when fully tested